slyg/stellar-tinkering/escrow-funding-and-release/README.md

 ### 6. Create the fund release transaction

 A transaction of _N_ XLM is created (but not signed) then saved as base64 binary file.
+This is a time-bound transaction.

 ### 7. Alice signs the transaction